 Climate change has truly devastating effects on children around the world.
 Disasters like floods and droughts can damage homes and schools, cause psychological trauma, and lead to food shortages, hunger and malnutrition.

 Climate change was not created by children – yet it is children who are most vulnerable to the impacts of climate change disasters.
 Future generations will suffer at the hands of our worsening and hostile climate.

-Thank you to everyone who sent a tweet to Justine Greening or commented on Facebook about protecting children from climate change and hunger.
-DFID has now responded highlighting the impact of climate change on children.
+Thank you also to everyone who sent a tweet to Justine Greening or commented on Facebook about protecting children from climate change and hunger.
+DFID responded highlighting the impact of climate change on children.